cwpearson/llvmvm/README.md

     llvmvm install trunk

-Install and use a debug build of the trunk
+Install and use a debug build of the trunk, with a custom name

-    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug
+    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug llvm use trunk-debug
-    llvm use trunk

-## Upcoming
+## Upcoming (in rough order of priority)

-* Removing an install
 * ~~Custom CMAKE build flags~~
+* ~~Custom names for installs~~
+* Binary downloads
+* Set a default llvm version
 * Updating a trunk install
-* Binary downloads
-* Custom names for installs
 * Choose to keep or remove source and object files